 As illustrated, the "support ratio" has increased gradually over the period shown but is still less than 1.0.
-A support ratio of less than 1.0 means that there are still more actives participants than inactive participants.
+A support ratio of less than 1.0 means there is still more active participants than inactive participants.
 As the Plan continues to mature, the higher this ratio will become.
-This means the impact of future investment gains and losses is leveraged on potential future contributions, which are only made on behalf of actives.
+This is an indicator of how leveraged future investment gains and losses are on potential future contributions, which are only made on behalf of actives.
 We continue to monitor the support ratio as a means of reflecting the relative risks the Plan has to investment volatility.

-In addition to the participants shown below, there are 23,969 participants who are no longer working but are entitled to a refund of their employee contribution account balance.
-These balances represent about \$16.7 million, which is just 1.0% of the Actuarial Liability.
+In addition to the participants shown below, there are 23,916 participants who are no longer working but are entitled to a refund of their employee contribution account balance.
+These balances represent about \$16.9 million, or just 1.0% of the Actuarial Liability.